awslabs/seed-farmer/docs/sequence/ssm-metadata-tracking.md

+---
-# SSM Metadata Tracking Workflow
+title: SSM Metadata Tracking
+---

 This sequence diagram shows how Seed-Farmer tracks module metadata and MD5 checksums in SSM Parameter Store.